Misdemeanor vs. Felony Assault Charges in Tennessee

 Need Reliable Defense For Assault?
 Contact (901) 509-9112 Today!

-If you are facing felony assault charges, you can be facing serious consequences that includes prison time, fines, and a revoking of your rights.
+If you are facing felony assault charges, you can be facing serious consequences that include prison time, fines, and a revoking of your rights.
 Our Memphis assault attorney at the Law Office of Stephen R. Leffler, P.C. can provide you with experienced and thorough representation.
 We work as an advisor for our clients and provide them with information regarding their potential legal options for their situation.

 Call our firm at (901) 509-9112 to learn how our Memphis assault defense Lawyer can help you!